BarryCrookes/vanity-number-generator/README.md

 ### Tests
 There are some unit tests included, but we really should have a more comprehensive test suite including:
 - Local integration tests using `lambda-local` to trigger the lambda
-- Integration tests using `Cyara` to call the Connect flow
+- Integration tests using `Cyara` to call the Connect flow phone number
 - CDK tests using `@aws-cdk/assert` to test the stack definitions

 ### Security